Although its name doesn’t make it clear, Norton Secure VPN is very much a VPN.

 Speed determines how fast content uploads, so if you're torrenting or streaming, you want the speed to be somewhat identical to your regular internet speed.
 Since a VPN encrypts your data, it usually takes a bit longer to send your data back and forth, which can slow down your connection.
 However, if your ISP deliberately slows down your connection (also known as throttling) a VPN might increase your internet speed.
 Testing a VPN is somewhat pointless because new servers pop up and affect speed.
 Your speed can also differ according to your location, so your speed test might not match ours.
 Having said that, we tested the speed in numerous locations to provide you with the average.

-One area where Norton WiFi Privacy shines is ease of use.
+One area where Norton Secure VPN shines is ease of use.
 It’s obvious a lot of work has gone into making the clients as user-friendly as possible.
 The consistency is kept across all supported platforms — Windows, MacOS, Android, and iOS.

 Features and settings are neatly organized, with the server list just a click away.
 You also get auto-connect, which is a boon for absent-minded users who frequent unsecured hotspots.